What Are The Causes of Kidney Stones?

 - Ureteroscopy: could be administered if stones are in the lower urinary tracts.

 - Additionally, open surgery or nephrolithotomy could be necessary in come cases.
-However, this is only done if other methods cannot be used, or are not functional.
+However, this is only carried out if other methods cannot be used.

 Advice for preventing kidney stones